Have A Good Hair Day Hair Color

 NEUTRAL-SKIN-TONE

-A neutral skin tone is a combination of the two.
+A neutral skin tone is a combination of warm and cool.
 You may still be on the paler side, but you can tan pretty easily without getting burned.
+It’s likely that in the summertime you appear to be warmer toned, and in the winter you appear to be cooler toned.

 Neutral skin tones have the best of both worlds.
 They can look great in either warm or cool hair colors.
 I would recommend shying away from neutral tones to not become washed out, but you can avoid this by creating more contrast with the lightness and coolness of the color.